caiobarrosv/object-detection-for-grasping/README.md

 > All the following scripts may need small modifications in order to fit your data.

 - **How to change the file paths in all the files without modifying them individually?**
-  - Please configure the file `config_files/config.json` and `label_map.json` to fit your images and files features and path.
-You just need to consider the repository folder as a root to reference the paths.
-The python code takes care of the rest.
+  - Please configure the file `config_files/config.json` to fit your images and files.
+You just need to configure the relative path.

 - **How to organize my images?**
-  - You should create a folder called `images` and put the [dataset images](#3.0) into the folder.
-(Note: please, put all the images into this folder and **do not divide by class**)
+  - You should create a folder called `images` and put all the [dataset images](#3.0) into this folder.
+(Note: please, put all the images into this folder and **do not divide by class**).
+  - If you have a .rec file, just put this file in the `data` folder and configure the path in config.json.

 - **How can I check my csv files before generating the lst file (default in MXNet)?**
   - If you want to view the images and the bounding boxes pointed in the csv file, please run the script `utils/view_csv_files.py`.